EDUC: EARLY CHILDHOOD (ECHD)

 ECHD 303 - IND.
 COACH & FIELD EXP.
 1

 Supervised observation and teaching in a local school or agency, seminar discussions concerning observational records, teaching strategies, evaluation, and individual issues; emphasis on development of independence and skills through self-analysis techniques.
-Emphasizes development of teaching skills through one-on-one instruction and coaching with a transition to small group instruction.
-Field experience provides a setting to implement required licensure assignments, assessments, hours and preparation for the edTPA.
+Development of teaching skills through one-on-one instruction and coaching with a transition to small group instruction.
+The Field Experience 1 placement is in an infant or a toddler classroom (aged 0 – 3) to meet required licensure assignments, assessments, hours and preparation for the edTPA.

 Credits: 1